mojzu/sso/docs/manual/01_introduction.md

 ![Overview of Authentication System](docs/asset/introduction.svg)

 1. **sso** authentication server.
-2. Applications are registered as a **Service** with sso.
+2. Providers are registered as a **Service** with sso, for example API servers.
 3. A **Service Key** is used to authenticate requests from the service to sso.
-4. Users are registered as a **User** with sso.
+4. Consumers are registered as a **User** with sso.
-5. A **User Key** allows a user to authenticate with a service.
+5. A **User Key** is used to authenticate a user, and authenticate requests from the user to the service.

-In the diagram above, service A can authenticate requests from users 1 and 2.
-Service B can authenticate requests from users 2 and 3.
+In the diagram above, `Service A` can authenticate requests from `User 1` and `User 2`. `Service B` can authenticate requests from `User 2` and `User 3`.

+## Features

-### Providers
+### Authentication

 User authentication methods are organised into **Provider** groups.
 Services are registered with callback URLs for each supported provider.

 #### Local Provider

-##### Password Login
+User authentication using unique email address and password.

 ```
 POST /v1/auth/provider/local/login
 POST /v1/auth/provider/local/register
 POST /v1/auth/provider/local/register/confirm
+POST /v1/auth/provider/local/register/revoke
 POST /v1/auth/provider/local/reset-password
 POST /v1/auth/provider/local/reset-password/confirm
+POST /v1/auth/provider/local/reset-password/revoke
 POST /v1/auth/provider/local/update-email
 POST /v1/auth/provider/local/update-email/revoke
 POST /v1/auth/provider/local/update-password
 POST /v1/auth/provider/local/update-password/revoke
 ```

-- User authenticate with a service using a unique email address and password.
-- Login returns access and refresh tokens.
+- User login returns access and refresh tokens.
-- User registration is supported with email confirmation.
+- User registration with email confirmation.
-- User password may be reset via email, this feature can be disabled for a user.
+- User password reset via email.
-- User can be required to update their passwords.
+- User password update required.
-- User email address and password updates require current password, an email is sent to the user to notify them of the change.
+- User email address and password updates require current password.
-- Emails to user contain revokation links in case a login is compromised.
+- Outgoing emails contain revokation links to disable user access in case of compromised access.
-- Passwords are stored as [argon2][argon2] hashes using [libreauth][libreauth].
+- Password stored as [argon2][argon2] hash using [libreauth][libreauth].
-- Password strength is checked by [zxcvbn][zxcvbn].
+- Password strength checked by [zxcvbn][zxcvbn].
-- Password leaks are checked by [Pwned Passwords][pwned-passwords].
+- Password leaks checked by [Pwned Passwords][pwned-passwords].
-- Users may be created without passwords to disable password login.
+- Password not set disables password login.
 - User key for service of `Token` type is required.

 #### GitHub Provider

-##### OAuth2
+User authentication using [GitHub OAuth2][github-oauth2].

 ```
 GET,POST /v1/auth/provider/github/oauth2
 ```

-- User authenticates to a service using [GitHub OAuth2][github-oauth2].
-- Login returns access and refresh tokens.
+- User login returns access and refresh tokens.
 - User key for service of `Token` type is required.

 #### Microsoft Provider

-##### OAuth2
+User authentication using [Microsoft OAuth2][microsoft-oauth2].

 ```
 GET,POST /v1/auth/provider/microsoft/oauth2
 ```

-- User authenticates to a service using [Microsoft OAuth2][microsoft-oauth2].
-- Login returns access and refresh tokens.
+- User login returns access and refresh tokens.
 - User key for service of `Token` type is required.

-### Authentication

-After successful user authentication, further requests from the user are authenticated with the following methods.

 #### Key

+Request authentication using an API key distributed by the service.

 ```
 POST /v1/auth/key/verify
 POST /v1/auth/key/revoke
 ```

-- Service can distribute API keys to users.
-- Users authenticate requests to a service using a unique, random key.
+- User authenticates requests to a service using a unique, random key.
-- Keys can be revoked, but are not time-limited.
+- User key can be revoked, but is not time-limited.
 - User key for service of `Key` type is required.

 #### Token

+Request authentication using access token returned by user authentication provider, for example local login.

 ```
 POST /v1/auth/token/verify